telerik/teststudio-docs/docs/features/data-driven-testing/bind-test-data-source.md

 > __Tip__
 ><br>
 ><br>
-> Refer to <a href="/automated-tests/data-drive-test/external-data-driven-test" target="_blank">the end-to-end scenario</a> how to continue with binding the steps to the added data.
+> Check <a href="/features/data-driven-testing/manage-external-data-source" target="_blank">how to modify the external data source</a> after it is referenced in the Test Studio project.

 ## Remove Data Binding